AWegnerGitHub/awegnergithub.github.io-content/2015_05_03_why-i-moved-from-wordpress-to-pelican.md

 Then the bots got smarter.
 They started registering.
 They started posting legitimate looking messages, except for that associated URL their name would link to in the comments.
 They pulled keywords out of the post and formulated a somewhat passable English question using those words.
 The spam prevention plugins I installed would slow the tide for a few weeks.
 The bots would adapt and then I'd be awash with spam posts again.
 Eventually, the solution was to completely disable comments.
-I'd spent way to much time dealing with spam on a blog that received very little legitimate traffic.
+I'd spent way too much time dealing with spam on a blog that received very little legitimate traffic.

 Since I don't utilize the comments, Pelican provides a nice simple page that I can post my thoughts and not worry about getting hit by a spam bot.
 It also provides plugins so that I *can* include comments should I ever choose to do so in the future.
 For the time being, though, I have a nice simple page